 Want to know how to make Empire Biscuits?
-You’ve come to the right place!
-These classic sweet treats are made of two pieces of shortbread, sandwiched together with jam in the middle, this is then topped with icing and a glacé cherry or sometimes a gummy sweet.
+You’ve come to the right place; we have the perfect recipe for you!
+These classic sweet treats are made of two pieces of shortbread sandwiched together with jam in the middle.
+They are then topped with icing and a glacé cherry or sometimes a gummy sweet.

-You might be able to tell from these names that the Empire Biscuit didn’t exactly originate in Scotland, but it is hugely popular here.
+You might be able to tell from these names that Empire Biscuits and their recipe didn’t exactly originate in Scotland, but it is hugely popular here.
 So much so that it’s found in most bakeries, supermarkets, and it’s on the Greggs regional menu, like the Scottish Macaroni Pie used to be!

 Why are they called Empire Biscuits?